 In-Depth Feature Comparison

-With all these terrific features in mind, let’s look at how the Roomba 675 compares to the E5 in specific areas.
+With the general overviews in mind, let’s look at how the Roomba 675 compares directly to the E5 in specific performance categories.

 Suction Power